A-1 Classified Diver Instructor Course

 • Participate in all role-playing segments in the confined water

-• Complete the written final exam
+• Complete the instructor written final exam

 INCLUDES